geonetwork/geonetwork-ui/support-services/README.md

 Please also keep in mind that the initial state of the database should be as lightweight as possible and that changing it might break integration tests relying on it.

+💡 When adding new datasets, if you want to minimize the modifications of e2e tests, manually adjust the creation/modification/id dates of the new datasets (either in the dump.sql file or via a database tool).
+Don't forget to reindex to take these changes into account on your local datahub.
+You will still have to update some e2e tests, those that rely on dataset counts.